cjdbarlow/bedside-notebook/assessment/env/major.md

 	* Treates live casualties at site and at CCS
 	* Provides assistance to mobile surgical team
 	* Confirms death at scene

+####Victorian Medical Assistance Teams
+VMAT:
+* Team of experieced doctors and nurses
+* Deployed from hospital to provide on-site assessment and emergency treatment
+* Can provide extended field care and advanced clinical care
+* Report to Forward Medical Commander
+Or health commander if no medical commander present.

 ####Management of the Dead